DallanQ/sleeping_gods_3/Manual.md

 Place 2 command on Laurent to gain 1 meat or to add 1 to his accuracy.

+> The command tokens needed to obtain 1 meat or enhance accuracy by 1 are positioned at the bottom center of the crew member card.

 Place 1 command on this card to gain 2 strength, 3 perception, or 1 block.

+> The required commands are located at the bottom right corner of the adventure cards.

 ### Activate Ability Card Abilities (page 18)
 Some ability cards require you to spend command to activate their ability after they have been equipped to a crew member.
 You do not need to place this command on the ability card (just return it to the supply).
 You may not spend command that has been placed on a crew board or adventure card.

 ### Other Command Uses (page 18)
 You may also spend command to:
-- Give another player your unused combat action
+- Give another player your unused combat action token during combat (pg.
+21).

 - Have your crew members participate in a challenge on another player's turn (pg.
 19).